x

 Oz in Pyjamas

 I hadn’t met Oana, yet.
-She took most of the pictures.
-When I thought of talking to her to help me get what I wanted from the shoot of the pajamas, I had only seen four pictures she took on my neighbour’s wall and thought Hm, interesting.
+She took most of the pictures of the collection.
+I thought about contacting her to help me get what I wanted from the shoot the moment I saw the four pictures shot by her, on my neighbour’s wall, and thought Hm, interesting.
 I hadn’t, at all, thought about the fact that she hadn’t, in fact, been on a shoot before.
 I only cared about the passion.
-We talked on the phone a lot and I told her about my vision.
+We talked on the phone, a lot, and I told her about my vision.
 The reference I gave Oana was Franca: Chaos and Creation (2016), the documentary.
-Franca Sozzani is one of my heroes and this is how I introduced her into this world I have been virtually in since forever.
-She gets, from the best, the point I wanted, with pleasure, to hit.
-I believe in pleasure.
+Franca Sozzani is one of my heroes and this is how I introduced Oana into this world I’ve been virtually in, since forever.
+She got the point I wanted, with pleasure, to hit.
 Everything took place at home, I knew exactly the angles I wanted the pictures to be taken from.
-The shoot morphed into this ode to home.
+The shoot morphed into an ode to home.

-A friend, passionate himself about photography, came and took a few more shots.
-The neighbour turned friend came, too, and boom, it felt like a real shooting with friends, fun vibes and a whole lot of dedication.
+A friend, passionate about photography himself, came and took a few more shots.
+The neighbour came, too, and boom, it felt real; friends, fun vibes and a whole lot of dedication.

-I wanted the pajamas to make you feel at home no matter where you are.
+I wanted the pajamas to make you feel at home, no matter where you are.
 Home makes you shine just as much as the space does, I dare to dream.
-When you are in the pajamas and you are about to go to bed at night or make the most delicious, light, easy and simple breakfast in the morning or, frankly, whatever it is you want to do, ladies, please watch and listen, carefully, to the video below.
+When you are in the pajamas and about to go to bed at night, or about to make the most delicious, simple breakfast in the morning, or about to whatever it is you want to do, ladies, please watch and listen to Beyoncé’s Halo (Live From Wynn Las Vegas).

 Beyoncé